KunSongGo/ecs-docker-demo/README.md

 4. Enter “3” in “Number of tasks” then hit “Next”
 5. Choose the VPC you have noted in previous step and add the two subnets in this VPC
 6. In “Load Balancing” section, choose “Network Load Balancer”, you will see an alert saying “No load balancer is found”
-7. Click the link “EC2 Console” to create a Network Load balancer“ by following this guide (https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) and note the Network Load Balancer DNS name.
+7. Click the link “EC2 Console” to create a Network Load balancer“ by following this guide (https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html), please make sure to delete all target groups attached to this load balancer and note the Network Load Balancer DNS name.
 8. Once you have created a Network Load Balancer, click refresh button and you should be able to see the load balancer you’ve created.
 Choose that Network Load Balancer and then click the button "Add to load balancer" button
 9. ![](images/add-nlb.png)
 10. Enter “80” in the second field of “Production listener port”